MicrosoftDocs/power-platform/power-platform/alm/custom-host-pipelines.md

 ## Share with pipeline administrators

 The Deployment Pipeline Administrator security role grants full privileges to all pipelines (and tables, which store pipeline information) within the host environment.
-It also grants access to run all pipelines associated with the current host.
+The role also grants access to run all pipelines associated with the current host.
 The Deployment Pipeline Administrator security role doesn't grant privileges to perform other activities within the host environment.

 > [!IMPORTANT]
 > Pipeline administrators must also have access to all development, test, and production environments that are associated with pipelines they create or run.